nishio/jscc/README.rst

   - make server IP and port configurable
 - (done) move compile.log and lint.log into .jscc
 - (done) I implemented watch.py.
 Use it to watch scripts' modification.
+- 'server' is now a sample of jscc managed project, but in old-style.
+  Make it not-jscc-managed project, and make quckstart.py can jscc-ize it.
 - other issues

   - we need nice way to kill watching process (instead of manual `kill`)